Welcoming corporate into a new paradigm

 It reduces stress, re-balances emotions, enhances performance and alpha and theta brainwaves for creativity, and increases both quality of life and quality of work life – or to put it another way, it de-frags, re-boots, optimises and upgrades.

-The benefits will become apparent and should be able to be quantified by an improvement in any of the following: stress, anxiety, anger, depression, sleep patterns, general health issues, pain levels, workplace social environment, staff morale, conflict, bullying, absenteeism, stress leave, medical claims, worker’s compensation, staff retention, productivity, problem solving, capacity for creative inspiration, quality of work.
+The benefits will become apparent and should be able to be quantified by an improvement in any of the following: stress, anxiety, anger, depression, sleep patterns, fatigue, general health issues, fatigue, pain levels, workplace social environment, staff morale, conflict, bullying, absenteeism, stress leave, medical claims, worker’s compensation, staff retention, productivity, problem solving, capacity for creative inspiration, quality of work.

-Appeal and efficacy
+Appeal and effectiveness

 While meditation is increasingly gaining traction in the business world, therapeutic sound goes one step further.
 Sound is deeply meditative and so much more.
 What’s particularly useful for the workplace is that it’s an accessible, effortless, enjoyable experience.
 Participants can’t get it wrong, they don’t have to ‘do’, ‘learn’, ‘think about’ or ‘strive for’ anything – just close their eyes, relax, experience the sounds and vibrations, and reap the benefits.